matrix-org/matrix-spec-proposals/proposals/3262-apake_authentication.md

   "hash_iterations": i,
   "salt": s,
   "server_value": B,
-  "auth_id": "12345"
+  "session": "12345"
 }
 ```
 The client looks up N (the prime) and g (the generator) of the selected SRP group as sent by the server,
 `H` is the has algorithm used with `i` iterations.
 s is the stored salt for the user as supplied during registration, B is the public server value,
-and auth_id is the id of this authentication flow, can be any unique random string,
+and `session` is the session id of this authentication flow, can be any unique random string,
 used for the server to keep track of the authentication flow.

 the server calculates B as: